linuxbox-cz/pgdist/README.md

 - Shows files, which are in project directory.

-- Files in project´s directory which have not been added to project: *NEW FILE*
+- Files in project´s directory which have not been added to project: *NEW FILE*.

-- Files in which are added to project but are not in project´s directory: *REMOVED FILE*
+- Files in which are added to project but are not in project´s directory: *REMOVED FILE*.

 #### Recommendations: